JeffersonLab/swcarpentry-jlab-jupyter/_episodes/03-example-of-advanced-operations.md

 setenv HTTP_PROXY http://jprox.jlab.org:8080
 setenv HTTPS_PROXY https://jprox.jlab.org:8080
 ~~~
+You can add the commands above to your `.login` file so they are loaded
+automatically each time you login.

 To install new packages we have to get around the Jefferson Lab proxy,
 which modifies https traffic.
 Install (or upgrade if already installed)